-Corpse pose is a pose that can instantly relax the mind and body.
+The corpse pose is a pose that can instantly relax the mind and body.
 It is great for reducing stress, battling anxiety, decreasing fatigue, curing insomnia and reducing headaches.
-This pose is helpful in lowering the blood pressure, making it ideal for people suffering from hypertension.
+This pose is helpful in lowering blood pressure, making it ideal for people suffering from hypertension.

 - Lie down on your back.

 - Keep your feet hip distance apart and your hands by the side of your body.